tonethar/IGME-330-Master/notes/HW-wc-1.md

 ## IV-B. Adding style

 - Here we're going to add some style for the component, and a `<span>` (for use in the next part)
-- Update your constructor with these chnages (note that the nnumbering has changed)
+- Update your constructor with these changes (note that the numbering has changed)

 ```js
 // 1 - attach a shadow DOM tree to this instance - this creates `.shadowRoot` for us